Bail bondsman: Pricing

-Bond agents generally charge a fee of ten percent for a state charge and fifteen percent for a federal bail bond, with a minimum of one hundred dollars in such states as Florida, required in order to post a bond for the full amount of the bond.
+Bond agents generally charge a fee of 10% for a state charge and 15% for a federal charge, with a minimum of $100 in such states as Florida, required in order to post a bond for the full amount of the bail.
 This fee is not refundable and represents the bond agent's compensation for services rendered.

-Nevada is one of the states which allow an arrestee to "put up" a residence for a bail bond.
+Nevada is one of the states which allow an arrestee to use a residence as collateral for a bail bond.
 To do this, the applicant must register a deed of trust and name the bonding agency as beneficiary.
-While this gives the bail company a lien on the property, it can only take ownership if the defendant fails to comply with all court instructions and rules.
+The agency thus gains a lien on the property, but can only take ownership if the defendant fails to comply with all court instructions and rules.

-In some states, such as Florida, bondsmen are responsible for paying the forfeitures, and if they fail to pay the full amount, they are forbidden to write further bonds in the state.
+In some states, such as Florida, bond agencies are responsible for paying any forfeitures, and risk being denied permission to write further bonds in the state if they fail to do so.

 Recovery and bounty hunting

-If the defendant fails to appear in court, the bond agent is allowed by law or contractual arrangement to bring the defendant to the jurisdiction of the court in order to recover the money paid out under the bond, usually through the use of a bounty hunter.
-"Only the Philippines has a surety bail system similar in structure and function [as the US]."
+If the defendant fails to appear in court, the bond agent must bring the defendant to the jurisdiction of the court in order to be released from further liability of the bond.
+A bond agent may employ a bounty hunter for that purpose.
+Only the Philippines has a surety bail system similar in structure and function as the US.
 In the past, courts in Australia, India and South Africa had disciplined lawyers for professional misconduct for setting up commercial bail arrangements.

-Some states, such as North Carolina, have outlawed the use or licensing of "bounty hunters"; therefore, bail bondsmen must apprehend their own fugitives.
-Bond agents are allowed to sue indemnitors, any persons who guaranteed the defendants' appearances in court or the defendants themselves for any moneys forfeited to the court for failure of defendants appear.
+Some states, such as North Carolina, have outlawed the use or licensing of "bounty hunters", requiring instead that bail bondsmen apprehend their own fugitives.
+Bond agents may also attempt to recover money forfeited to the court for the failure of a defendants to appear by suing indemnitors, any persons who guaranteed the defendants' appearances in court, or the defendants themselves.